boomanaiden154/gsoc2022-notes/june/6/meeting-notes.md

 - When running `extract_ir.py`, just use `-fembed-bitcode`, no ThinLTO.
 Everything should be able to work without using a ThinLTO corpus.
-- LLVM test suite for benchmarking (https://llvm.org/docs/TestSuiteGuide.html) Specifcally run the microbenchmarks that use google test.
+- LLVM test suite for benchmarking (https://llvm.org/docs/TestSuiteGuide.html) Specifcally run the microbenchmarks that use google test (microbenchmarks).
 - Iterating through all instructions for a live range should be as simple as iterating through all the segments in a specific live range, iterating through all the slot